17 Top-Rated Attractions & Things to Do in San Jose, CA

-9. Guadalupe River Park & Gardens
+11. Guadalupe River Park & Gardens

 Address: 438 Coleman Avenue, San Jose, California

-10. Mission Santa Clara de Asís
+13. Mission Santa Clara de Asís

 The Mission is still a consecrated Roman Catholic church, and interested members of the public are welcome to attend regularly scheduled mass.
 For more longstanding architectural attraction, the entire Santa Clara University campus is dotted with historic structures.